ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 | Storage | Management data store (vSAN or NFS) | Local data store |
 {: caption="Table 2.
 Network and storage configuration" caption-side="bottom"}

-## Ordering FortiGate Virtual Appliance for a new instance
+## Ordering FortiGate Virtual Appliance for new instances
 {: #fortinetvm_ordering-new}

 1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the **Add-on services** section.
 FortiGate Virtual Appliance is in the **Security and compliance** category.
 2. Open the category, locate FortiGate Virtual Appliance, and toggle its switch on.
 3. Click **Edit** to review and specify [the configuration information](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_ordering#fortinetvm_ordering-config), then click **Save**.

 You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same gateway cluster.
 {: restriction}

-## Ordering FortiGate Virtual Appliance for an existing instance
+## Ordering FortiGate Virtual Appliance for existing instances
 {: #fortinetvm_ordering-existing}

 1. On the instance details page, click the **Services** tab.